vaqMAD/vaqMAD/README.md

 <!-- Techstack section -->
 ## My Tech Stack
+Here's the tech I work with daily.
+I'm always learning, so this list is more of a "snapshot" than a "final version".

 | Backend           | Databases & Caching | Testing & CI/CD          | Tools & Other       |
 | ----------------- | ------------------- | ------------------------ | ------------------- |
 | Python            | PostgreSQL          | Pytest                   | Docker              |